"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 Not surprisingly, discipline and following orders also proved difficult for many of them.

-Although MAKAM is advertised as helping the boys get used to discipline & orders, it doesn’t really succeed.
-And despite the IDF’s presentation of MAKAM (which you can find on various websites, including Hebrew Wikipedia), MAKAM is not really meant to give them a second chance, to rehabilitate them, nor is it particularly supportive.
+So though the IDF promotes MAKAM as helping the boys get used to discipline & orders, it doesn’t really succeed.
+And despite the IDF’s presentation of MAKAM (which you can find on various websites, including Hebrew Wikipedia), MAKAM is not really meant to give them a second chance or to rehabilitate them, nor is it particularly supportive.

 It’s meant to weed out problematic recruits.